LIPA: Renewables to dominate LI electric grid by 2030

 "We've seen recently that even public comments do not strongly impact LIPA's thinking," said Madden.
 "LIPA needs a real plan for community engagement that is currently missing."

-Michael Menser, a professor of philosophy and urban sustainability studies at Brooklyn College and the Science and Resilience Institute at Jamaica Bay, said LIPA's contribution to state green-energy goals are "way too low."
+Michael Menser, a professor of philosophy and urban sustainability studies at Brooklyn College and the Science and Resilience Institute at Jamaica Bay, said LIPA's contributions to state green-energy goals are "way too low."

 Menser was referring to the findings of the Long Island Solar Roadmap, a report published this year by the Nature Conservancy and Defenders of Wildlife that said the region has enough "low-impact" sites, including large rooftops and parking lots, for locating nearly 19,500 megawatts of solar without affecting "ecologically important" areas.